 Not too long ago, I built a LEGO Eiffel Tower in my apartment and installed a Brickstuff light kit on it.
 This light kit is extremely impressive by light kit standards - with 500+ LEDs and full Wi-Fi control via WLED via APIs, MQTT, etc etc.

-The real Eiffel Tower automatically switches on at sunset and sparkles on the hour until…12 AM in the winter, 1 AM in the summer (but the last sparkle is dark), and 1 AM during the holidays.
-It’s got a weird schedule that I’m still figuring out.
-But, I want my LEGO Eiffel Tower to light up just like the actual Eiffel Tower (6 hours behind of course, I don’t need a light show at 11 AM Eastern during the winter).
+The real Eiffel Tower automatically switches on at sunset and sparkles on the hour until 12 AM (1 AM in the summer).
+But, I want my LEGO Eiffel Tower to light up just like the actual Eiffel Tower (6 hours behind of course, I don’t need a light show at 11 AM my time).

 Eiffel Tower Control solves this problem by being a smart cronjob system.
 Every night, it generates a list of jobs for the day, determined by which schedule the tower is (supposed) to be on, when sunset is, and using WLED presets that I programmed, can change the lighting of the tower via HTTP.